Experimentation on Endogenous Graphs: Introduction

 \subsection{Outline of the Paper}

 The rest of the paper is organized as follows.
 Section~\ref{sec:setup} introduces the basic setup for endogenous bipartite interference graphs and discusses the edge endogeneity bias.
-Section~\ref{sec:edge} proposes several models for endogenous edge formation models and statistical tests to detect them.
-Section~\ref{sec:tte_estimators} includes our main estimator, and for which we demonstrates unbiasedness, consistency and asymptotic normality under certain assumptions.
+Section~\ref{sec:edge} proposes several models of endogenous edge formation.
+Section~\ref{sec:tte_estimators} includes our main estimator, and for which we demonstrate unbiasedness, consistency and asymptotic normality under certain assumptions.
 We also propose a statistical test for the sharp null with asymptotic power equal to $1$.
+Our theory is supported by simulations in Section~\ref{sec:simulation}, where we examine the biases of our estimator and two exposure reweighted linear estimators \citep{harshaw2021design}, and demonstrate the confidence interval coverage properties of our estimator based on a variance proxy.
 Section~\ref{sec:unipartite} extends the results to unipartite graphs, and Section~\ref{sec:conclusion} concludes.
+All proofs and additional details are included in the Supplementary material.